SyncfusionExamples/How-to-resize-the-row-based-on-the-Height-of-multi-line-textbox-entry-/README.md

 # How to resize the row based on the Height of multi line textbox entry?

 ## About the sample

-This example illustrates how to resize the row based on the Height of multi line textbox entry?
+This example illustrates how to resize the row based on the Height of multi line textbox entry in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?

-In SfDataGrid, you can automatically increase the height of a row when typing multiline text in the text box of GridTemplateColumn using the QueryRowHeight event.
+You can automatically increase the height of a row when typing multiline text in the text box of GridTemplateColumn using the QueryRowHeight event in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).

 Refer to here to get more details about the QueryRowHeight event.